Md-MoshiurRahman/Online-Apartment-Finder/README.md

 ## Online-Apartment-Finder
 This is an android application where anyone can easily find a suitable place for living.
-One can post for advertisement of his/her aparment(s) also.
+One can post for advertisement of his/her apartment(s) also.

 ## Tools and Frameworks
 1. Used Android Studio for frontend design